Why Empathy Can Help You – And Your Customers – Achieve All Your Goals

 3. Your customer originally purchased your product to use in Department X. It’s gone so well that now, with their first renewal around the corner, they want to implement it in Department Y (and if that goes well, Department Z six months later).

-Key Takeaway: You need to go way beyond the needs of Department X. This requires one-on-one sessions with the appropriate team leaders in Y and Z. You will need to understand their perspective on your product, and to do that you need to speak their language.
+Key Takeaway: You need to go way beyond the needs of Department X. This requires one-on-one sessions with the appropriate team leaders in Y and Z. You will have to understand their perspective on your product, and to do that you need to speak their language.

 These are only three scenarios requiring Cross-Functional Communication among the many we address in our CSM Bootcamp Workshop.
-The one point that I cannot emphasize strongly enough is that everyone on all of these teams – no matter how varied their roles and responsibilities – is a professional just like you and me.
+The one point that I cannot emphasize strongly enough is that everyone on all of these teams – no matter how varied their roles and responsibilities – is a professional, just like you and me.
 We all have similar needs and goals, and foremost among these is our desire that the business just plain works.

 As a Customer Success Manager, you are the bridge builder.
 You have an incredible opportunity to make sure everything fits together in exactly the right way, every time.
 The magic of Cross-Functional Communication comes when you can translate the needs of one group (your customers) into the appropriate response of another (a specific team within your organization).